hamzasattar0030-cloud/qa-testing-portfolio/test-plan.md

 Login page

 ## Goal
-To check that users can log in with correct details and get the right error messages when details are wrong or missing.
+To check that users can log in with correct details and that the right error messages are shown when details are wrong or missing.

 ## In scope
 - Valid login